bparanj/crystal/electronics/zettel/conductor.md

 5. Insulators:

-Even insulators, which are meant to block current, have a very high but non-zero resistance.
+Even insulators, which are meant to block current, have a very high resistance.
 Over time or under extreme conditions, a small current might still pass through an insulator.

 This resistance in all components contributes to power loss as heat, which is why managing resistance and heat dissipation is important in electronic design.

-In summary, while some materials and components have very low resistance, there’s always some resistance present in every electronic component.
+While some materials and components have very low resistance, there's always some resistance present in every electronic component.

 While many electronic components have resistance, not all do.

 Components with resistance:

-- Resistors (obviously)
+- Resistors
-- Wires (very small, but present)
+- Wires (very small)
 - Transistors (in their conducting path)
 - LED's internal resistance
 - Heating elements